XLTechie/nvdaTests/personalCompileViaAppveyor.md

 ### Getting started

 If you haven't already, per the "Prerequisites" section above, fork a copy of the main [NVDA] repository into your GitHub account.
 You can call your fork "NVDA", or "my_nvda", or whatever you want.
 For the rest of this article, we will assume you have called it "my_nvda" to make a clear separation from the NV Access version of the repository; though just calling it "nvda" is the normal practice.

 Next, clone the fork to your local dev environment, and perform the other setup tasks recommended in the [Contributing] document.

 ### Appveyor.yml: the build file

-[Appveyor] has several ways that it can access its configuration file, appveyor.yml.
+[Appveyor] has several ways that it can access its configuration file, `appveyor.yml`.
 Consequently, you have several ways you can proceed at this point.
-One way, is to host the file completely outside your NVDA fork, such as in a [GitHub] Gist.
+One way, is to host the file completely outside your NVDA fork, such as in a [GitHub] Gist, or on a public-facing web server.
 Instructions for those methods are not included at this time.

 *Note: the gist method is documented [here](https://www.appveyor.com/docs/build-configuration/#alternative-yaml-file-location).
-However, gist creation is slightly difficult from an accessibility prospective, although it can be done.
+However, gist creation is slightly difficult from an accessibility prospective, although it can be done on the web with experience; and can also be performed via GitHub's API.
  A larger reason not to use it, is that some of NVDA's build scripts will need to be modified in-place.
 That is more easily done with a branch off of the NVDA fork, as described below.*

 The most straight forward place to locate your build configuration file, is in the NVDA fork repository itself.
 However, this presents a problem.
-NV Access already includes an appveyor.yml file, to control their version of the build process.
+NV Access already includes an `appveyor.yml` file, to control their version of the build process.
 If you change that file, it will leak into your future pull requests, which is undesirable.

 What you can do instead, is keep all build related files in a build specific branch of your my_nvda repository, and deliver appveyor.yml to Appveyor as if it was being stored on a web server other than GitHub.

 #### A branch for your build file

 We will make a branch that is dedicated to nothing other than our customized build process.
 This will enable us to store the appveyor.yml file for appveyor to load and work from, as well as any build scripts we may customize.

 Change into the directory of your fork, and create and checkout a new branch based on master:
 ```
 cd my_nvda